When looking at smart sprinkler controllers, two of the most popular options on Amazon are Orbit B-Hyve vs Rachio.

 - Some history and data is available about water usage

 - Watering budget allows you to specify how much water you want to use with a percentage.
 50% means you want less than normal, while 150% shows that you’re willing to pay money for overwatering and greener grass.
-This feature makes it easy to change the runtimes of all zones at once, which is ideal for the changing seasons.
+While it’s nice for changing all zones at once, it’s also confusing to manage the app.

 - Input the types of soil, plants, grass, watering nozzle, and slope to specify the watering for your yard.